TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Conclusion

 \section{Conclusion}

 In this article, an interpretable time-frequency convolutional (TFconv) layer is proposed to extract fault-related time-frequency information.
-Taking TFconv layer as a preprocessing layer, we formulated the Time-Frequency Network (TFN) to achieve higher diagnosis accuracy and explain the focusing frequency area in prediction-making.
-The effectiveness of TFN has been verified by three sets of mechanical fault diagnosis experiments.
-The conclusions of this article could be summarized as follows: 1) The participation of TFconv layer can greatly improve the diagnosis accuracy of the CNN in mechanical fault diagnosis tasks.
+Taking the TFconv layer as a preprocessing layer, we formulated the Time-Frequency Network (TFN) to achieve higher diagnostic accuracy and explain the focusing frequency area in the prediction-making of CNN models.
+The diagnostic effectiveness and interpretability of TFN have been verified by three sets of mechanical fault diagnosis experiments.
+The conclusions of this article could be summarized as follows: 1) The participation of the TFconv layer can greatly improve the diagnostic performance of the CNN in mechanical fault diagnosis tasks.
 2) The TFconv layer could explain the focusing frequency area of TFN to extract features and make predictions.
-3) The kernel function and channel number of TFconv layer have great influence on the diagnosis performance of TFN, and TFconv layer with 32-channel STTF kernel can achieve the overall optimum in accuracy, efficiency and interpretability.
-4) The TFconv layer has good generalizability and can be generalized to other CNN models.
-In future research, we will explore other kernel functions with adaptive frequency bandwidth to interpret focusing frequency more explicitly, and investigate the effectiveness of TFconv layer for other neural networks (e.g. autoencoder).
+3) The kernel function and channel number of the TFconv layer have a great influence on the diagnostic performance of TFN, and the TFconv layer with 64-channel STTF kernel can achieve the overall optimum in accuracy and efficiency.
+4) The TFconv layer has outstanding performance on convergence speed and few-shot scenarios, and can be generalized to other CNN models with different depths.
+In future research, we will explore other kernel functions with adaptive frequency bandwidth to interpret focusing frequency more explicitly, and investigate the effectiveness of the TFconv layer for other neural networks other than CNNs (e.g. autoencoder).